Khorsedur Rahman Khan

-Muhammad Khorsedur Rahman Khan, also known as Khursed Alam, was an Indian politician and teacher.
+Muhammad Khorsedur Rahman Khan, also known as Advocate K. R. Khan, was an Indian politician and an advocate by profession.
 He was the second MLA for Rajabala constituency at the Meghalaya Legislative Assembly.

 Life

 Khan was born into a Bengali Muslim family in the village of Kasaripara in the Hallidayganj, Garo Hills of Meghalaya.
 Despite being an Indian National Congress candidate, he lost against Mozibur Rahman at the 1978 Meghalaya Legislative Assembly election for Rajabala constituency.
 However, he defeated his rival at the 1983 Meghalaya Legislative Assembly election.